hbctraining/variant_analysis/lessons/03_sequence_alignment_theory.md

 <img src="../img/bwa.png" width="800">
 </p>

-BWA-MEM is the latest algorithm of thee three available, and is generally recommended for high-quality queries as it is faster and more accurate.
+BWA-MEM is the latest algorithm of the three bwa algorithms available, and is generally recommended for high-quality queries as it is faster and more accurate.
 Other features include:

 * Performs local alignment (rather than end-over-end)
 * Can clip ends of reads, if they do not match